 Jean Bolte Taylor

-Enjoy this lengthy interview of brain stroke survivor Dr. Jean Bolte Taylor by Oprah Winfrey.
+Enjoy this TED Talk by brain stroke survivor Dr. Jean Bolte Taylor, a neuroanatomy expert, and the lengthy interview she had with with Oprah Winfrey.

-You can read more about Dr. Taylor at our site on The Science Connection.
+You can read more about Dr. Taylor at our site’s The Science Connection on The Brain.

 Allow yourself to yield, and you can stay centered.